jfrog/charts/stable/artifactory-ha/README.md

 helm upgrade --install nginx-ingress --namespace nginx-ingress center/kubernetes-ingress-nginx/ingress-nginx -f values.yaml
 ```

-### Open Metrics

-Since Artifactory 7.7, support for open metrics is available.
-Enable Open Metrics by setting `artifactory.openMetrics.enabled` to `true`

 ### Prometheus Metrics

 If you want to enable Prometheus metrics you can use the `metrics` configuration options.
 By default this option requires that the Promtheus Operator already be deployed and the associated CRDs created.